Real Music & Real Estate . . .

 Seven steps in Michigan.
 (Camp Michigania)

 Seven steps in Michigan . . .
 I was walking down some steps in Michigan last month.
 The stairs were outside, it was dark and everybody was saying “Look at the blue moon — the super moon!”
 I did, and I went flying.
 I had just seen the Olympics on TV; maybe that’s why, in mid-air, I decided to “plant” like a gymnast and then roll on my right shoulder.
 I had on a polar fleece jacket.
 Again, nothing happened.
+2-for-2.

 A friend sprained her ankle hiking in Colorado on vacation.
 An acquaintance broke her hip in Cuba on a trip (literally); she wound up staying down there a couple extra weeks.
 In Mexico I fell off a mountain bike and injured my ribs.
-That was four years ago.
+That was five years ago.
 I’d like to blank that out.
 I bruised my ribs.
 Not broken, not fractured, just bruised.
 At least I think I was just bruised; I never got an X-ray to find out.
 I could breathe.
 It was a little difficult to play the clarinet but I could.

 Roll with it.
-Hope my luck holds.
+Hope your luck holds.

-Speaking of falls, Yiddishe Cup plays the University Heights Fall Fest 12-1 pm this Sunday (Aug.
+Yiddishe Cup plays the University Heights Fall Fest 12-1 pm this Sunday (Aug.
 29) at Walter Stinson Park, 2301 Fenwick Rd, University Heights, Ohio.
 The event is free.

 shareEmail this to someoneShare on FacebookTweet about this on Twitter